Your complete guide to Egypt's Red Sea Riviera

-So, despite being just 22 km north of Hurghada and served by the same airport, El Gouna has carved a special niche for itself when it comes to attracting tourists to the Egyptian Red Sea Riviera.
+So, despite being just 22 km north of Hurghada and served by the same airport, El Gouna has carved a special niche for itself when it comes to attracting tourists.

 Those looking for an upmarket and chilled-out holiday vibe with laid back nightlife to match may find El Gouna the right fit.
-Plus there tend to be more bed and breakfast or half board options at hotels in El Gouna, which are set around a manmade marina and set of islands.
+Plus, there tend to be more bed and breakfast or half board options at hotels in El Gouna, which are set around a manmade marina and sprinkle of islands.

-There's also a sporty side to El Gouna with world-class golf courses and special facilities for kitesurfing, wakeboarding, and waterskiing on top of all the usual Red Sea Riviera attractions.
+There's also a sporty side to El Gouna with world-class golf courses and special facilities for kitesurfing, wakeboarding and waterskiing.

-Marsa Alam* is a haven for nature lovers, outdoor enthusiasts, and sun-worshippers alike, and boasts the highest temperatures on this part of the coast, as well as the warmest winter evenings in the whole of Egypt.
+Marsa Alam* is a haven for nature lovers, outdoor enthusiasts, and sun-worshippers alike, boasting the highest temperatures on this part of the coast, as well as the warmest winter evenings in the whole of Egypt.

-Around 270 km south of Hurghada along Egypt's Red Sea Riviera, Marsa Alam has been welcoming tourists for around 15 years and is served by its own international airport ensuring the perfect combination of accessibility and tranquillity.
+Around 270 km south of Hurghada, Marsa Alam has been welcoming tourists for around two decades and is served by its own international airport ensuring the perfect combination of accessibility and tranquillity.

-As the newest region on the Red Sea Riviera to attract tourists, Marsa Alam still feels like the traditional fishing village it once was while building a reputation for pristine beaches, fishing, diving and cruises, and offering a more convenient base for exploring Luxor compared with Hurghada.
+As the newest region on the Red Sea Riviera, Marsa Alam still feels like the traditional fishing village it once was while building a reputation for pristine beaches, fishing, diving and cruises and offering a more convenient base for exploring Luxor compared with Hurghada.

 Stay up to date: keep an eye on the FCO website for the latest travel information regarding holidays to Egypt.

-Most people choose a holiday on Egypt's Red Sea Riviera to enjoy the perpetually warm waters and guaranteed sunshine but once your batteries are recharged you can soak up some of the country's historic culture too.
+Most people choose a holiday here to enjoy the perpetually warm waters and guaranteed sunshine but once your batteries are recharged you can soak up some of the country's natural attractions and ancient sites, too.

 Cairo & The Great Pyramids of Giza

-You'll also experience the unforgettable throng of Egypt's largest metropolis, Cairo, and come face to face with the Sphinx and the golden mask of Tutankhamun.
+You'll also experience the unforgettable throng of Egypt's largest metropolis, Cairo, and come face to face with the Sphinx and the golden mask of Tutankhamun in the Egyptian Museum.

 One of the benefits of choosing to base yourself at a Red Sea resort is that you're close to Egypt's world-famous archaeological treasures at Luxor.
-You can easily take in the Valley of the Kings and Queens on an organised day trip from your hotel.
+You can easily take in the Valley of the Kings and Queens on an organised day trip.